-Fig and tahini truffle tarts.
-Rich and decadent, filled with dark chocolate ganache and a touch of tahini.
+Tahini Truffle and Fig Tarts.
+Rich and decadent, filled with dark chocolate ganache, a touch of tahini, and fresh figs.

 They say knowledge is power.
 They also say that ignorance is bliss.
 So which one is it?
 I guess it depends on the situation, yes?

 Well, in this case, I would go with ignorance.
 All the way.
 Except, it's too late for that, because once you learn something, it's pretty hard to "unlearn" it, unless you suffer from severe amnesia or something.

 You're probably wondering what the heck I'm talking about, right?
 Don't worry, I'm about to tell you.

 Or not.
 I don't know.

 Because remember what I said, you can't "unlearn" stuff...